10 Ways to Keep Warm This Winter

 Use Heated Clothing

 If regular winter clothing isn’t keeping your warm enough, consider investing in heated clothing.
 These winter garments contain a battery pack that powers heating elements all throughout.
-There are heated long-sleeve shirts, pants, and gloves available.
+There are heated socks, long-sleeve shirts, pants, and gloves available.
 Be sure to stock up on batteries so you aren’t left in the cold if you choose to use heated electronic clothing.
 There are also heated blankets available that use the same technology.

 Invest in a Space Heater